-By: Press Release | marketwire
+By: Press Release | MarketWire

-The Toronto Star, founded in 1892, is read in print and online (thestar.com) by 3.0 million readers every week.
-The Toronto Star is a division of Star Media Group, which includes Toronto.com, Torstar Syndication Services, The Grid, Sway Magazine and The Canadian Immigrant.
+The Toronto Star, founded in 1892, is read in print and online (thestar.com) by 3.0 million readers each week.
+The Toronto Star is a division of Star Media Group, which includes Toronto.com, Torstar Syndication Services, The Grid, Sway and The Canadian Immigrant.
 Star Media Group also includes the jointly owned Metro free daily newspapers in Toronto, Ottawa, Vancouver, Calgary, Edmonton, Halifax, Winnipeg and London, Ontario, and the Chinese language newspaper Sing Tao.
 Star Media Group is a division of Toronto Star Newspapers Limited, which is a subsidiary of Torstar Corporation.